Table of Contents

 If you’re photographing jewelry from home, you can use some white background alternatives such as white paper rolls or matte finish vinyl backdrop.
 Unlike the former, the latter doesn’t wrinkle.
 It also saves you some money, especially, when you photograph jewelry regularly.

 If you’re using a light tent, you may need a separate light source positioned almost similar to your camera’s position, so it directly illuminates the gemstones and diamonds.
 Avoid using ordinary light as much as possible as this light source may only generate glare and unwanted spots.
 Look for light bulbs that are specially designed for photographing diamonds and other precious stones.
-This type of lights will add sparkle to your jewelry.
+This type of light will add sparkle to your jewelry.

 Camera and tripod

 Use a camera that will allow you to configure its settings.
-This will come handy when you dive into the process.
+This will come in handy when you dive into the process.
 Configuring camera settings such as ISO, aperture, and shutter speed will help you take the best jewelry product images.
 You can manipulate these three settings to reduce camera shake when photographing your jewelry.

 For others, a tripod is a piece of optional equipment.
 However, this is one key to capturing sharp images as it prevents unnecessary movement that could lead to blurry jewelry images.